openobserve/openobserve-docs/docs/guide/index.md

 | 31 | Ingest AWS logs (cloudwatch, VPC flow logs, AWS WAF and more) using Kinesis firehose| Available           |

-Please raise any new feature requests via [github issue tracker](https://github.com/zinclabs/zincobserve/issues).
+Please raise any new feature requests via [github issue tracker](https://github.com/zinclabs/openobserve/issues).

-You can use either the open source version or [Zinc Cloud](https://observe.zinc.dev).
-[Zinc Cloud](https://observe.zinc.dev) is built on top of open source ZincObserve but has minor differences to account for its SaaS nature.
+You can use either the open source version or [OpenObserve Cloud](https://observe.openobserve.ai).
+[OpenObserve Cloud](https://observe.openobserve.ai) is built on top of open source OpenObserve but has minor differences to account for its SaaS nature.
 We will highlight the differences in the documentation whenever needed.

 ## Guiding principles